Amsterdam-Internships/Point_Cloud_Multi-Scale_Object-Based_Augmentation/README.md

   - `--out_folder` specifies the folder to write the files with predicted segmentations to.
   - `--snap_folder` is an optional argument that specifies the folder containing the model to test.
 If `--snap_folder` is not passed, it will test the trained model that was created the latest.
   - `--resume` is an optional argument that allows to skip test files in `--out_folder` that have already been predicted.
+  - `--add_normals` is an optional argument that allows to train models with normals as features.
+Tese normals should be included in the prepared point clouds.
+  - `--split` sets the train/val/test split that is used.
+Currently, this can be set as either 1,2 or 3.

 - Merge predictions from tested model with original Point Cloud tiles.